Raav-Paul/institutional-portfolio-concentration-report/README.md

 This project focuses on managers with more than **$1 billion in reported 13F holdings value** and uses concentration metrics such as **Effective Holdings, Top Concentration Ratios, Conviction Buckets, and HHI** to evaluate portfolio construction patterns across the institutional landscape.

-Rather than evaluating performance or generating investment recommendations, the analysis focuses on how institutional fund managers structure portfolios, distribute capital, and compare against their peers.
+Rather than evaluating performance or generating investment recommendations, the report focuses on how institutional fund managers structure portfolios, distribute capital, and compare against their peers.

 ---------------------------------------------------------------------------------